 Regrettably, this movie contains a high amount of martial arts violence, and though it is not highly graphic, it is highly imitative and full of implied injury.
 The depicted drinking was also done in a manner that was rough, often showing Chan gulping down the presumed alcohol at a rapid rate.
 Although his father rebukes his drunkenness, his character seems to merely learn to have the right balance of drunkenness for “drunken boxing” and is shown strengthened by the alcohol.
 This element, like the fighting, can be highly imitative, and parents should be extremely cautious about letting their children see DRUNKEN MASTER.

+THE LEGEND OF DRUNKEN MASTER is another in a series of dubbed Jackie Chan movies that are actually spoofs of martial arts movies in general.
+Chan, whose name alone will sell tickets, does not disappoint with many well-choreographed and creative fight scenes.
+He plays the son of a herbal doctor who uncovers a plot by the British ambassador to steal Chinese cultural artifacts.
+Against his father’s wishes, Chan’s character uses the “drunken boxing” martial arts technique to defeat his foes, a technique where the fighter drinks gobs of alcohol to make his body limber and increase his pain threshold.
 Regrettably, this movie contains a high amount of martial arts violence, and, although it is not highly graphic, it is highly imitative and full of implied injury.
 The depicted drinking was also done in a manner that was rough, often showing Chan gulping down the presumed alcohol at a rapid rate.
 Although his father rebukes his drunkenness, his character seems to merely learn to have the right balance of drunkenness for "drunken boxing," and is shown strengthened by the alcohol.
 This element, like the fighting, can be highly imitative, so parents should be extremely cautious